FB124/rsaTcp/README.md

 ```
 # Coming soon!
 * Exchange notes/messages
-	- exchange custom information with the client/server when either dialing or accepting connections
+	- exchange custom information with the client/server when either dialing or accepting incoming connections